rse/graphql-tools-sequelize/README.md

 Assumptions
 -----------

-It is assumed that all your Sequelize entities have a field `id` which is the primary key of an entity.
-By default the type of field `id` is `UUID`, but can be overridden.
-In case of the type `UUID` it is assumed that you define the GraphQL scalar type `UUID` with the help of [GraphQL-Tools-Types](https://github.com/rse/graphql-tools-types).
+It is assumed that all your Sequelize entities have a field `id` which is the (technical) primary key of an entity.
+By default the type of field `id` is `UUID`, but this can be overridden.
+In case of the type `UUID`, it is assumed that you define the GraphQL scalar type `UUID` with the help of [GraphQL-Tools-Types](https://github.com/rse/graphql-tools-types).

+Notice: all entities are required to have the field `id` and the type of all `id` fields have to be the same.
+But this does not prevent you from having *additional* domain-specific primary keys per entity of an arbitrary type, of course.
+GraphQL-Tools-Sequelize just uses the field `id` for its functionality.

 In addition, the scalar type `JSON` always has to be defined with the help of [GraphQL-Tools-Types](https://github.com/rse/graphql-tools-types).